lvv/lvvlib/README.txt

 	* parallelization with OpenMP
 	* out-of order execution optimization
 - Index of first element defaults to 0, but can be any number.
-- Index value tested if it is in valid range when `NDEBUG` macro  is not defined (i.e. for  `gcc -g` ).
+- Index value tested if it is in valid range when `NDEBUG` macro  is not defined (not optimized compile).
 - basic linear algebra functions:  `norm2(A)`, `distance_norm2(A1,A2)`, `dot_product(A1,A2)`, etc

+==== Specialization
+Template specialization is technique which allow with zero overhead to select most appropriate implementation.
+Zero overhead means no run time implementation selection code, everything done in compile time.
+This is similar to run time CPU dispatch.
+Selection logic is based on data-type, performed operation, target cpu, array size.
 Below is benchmark of specialised operations.
 Benchmarks are done on Core2 Duo, 2.2Ghz, with GCC-4.4.
 Benchmark source is at `b-*.h` files.

 .Sum of 100,000,000 float-s with values {1, 2, 1, 2, 1, 2 ...}
 [cols="^3,^1,16",frame="topbot",options="header"]